-Kathleen Woodward, Lockwood Professor in the Humanities and Professor of English, has served as Director of the Simpson Center for the Humanities since 2000.
+Kathleen Woodward, Director of the Simpson Center for the Humanities, is Bryon W. and Alice L. Lockwood Professor in the Humanities and Professor of English at the University of Washington.
 She is the author of Statistical Panic: Cultural Politics and Poetics of Emotions (2009), Aging and Its Discontents: Freud and Other Fictions (1991), and At Last, the Real Distinguished Thing: The Late Poems of Eliot, Pound, Stevens, and Williams (1980).
 She has published essays in the broad crossdisciplinary domains of the emotions, women and aging, and technology and culture in American Literary History, Discourse, differences, Generations, Indiana Law Journal, SubStance, Journal of Women's History, Women's Review of Books, South Atlantic Review, Studies in the Novel, and Cultural Critique.
 She is also the editor of Figuring Age: Women, Bodies, Generations (1999) and The Myths of Information: Technology and Postindustrial Culture (1980) as well as the coeditor of Memory and Desire: Aging--Literature--Psychoanalysis (1986), The Technological Imagination: Theories and Fictions (1980), and Aging and the Elderly: Humanistic Perspectives in Gerontology (1978).
 From 1986-1995 she coedited Discourse: Journal for Theoretical Studies in Media and Culture.
 She is presently working on risk in the context of globalization and population aging.

-“On Feminist Collaboration, Digital Media, and Affect,” Feminist Interventions in Participatory Media: Pedagogy, Publics, Practice, ed.
-Lauren S. Berliner and Ron Krabill (New York: Routledge, 2018) 70-90.
+“On Feminist Collaboration, Digital Media, and Affect.”
+Feminist Interventions in Participatory Media: Pedagogy, Publics, Practice, edited by Lauren S. Berliner and Ron Krabill, Routledge, 2018, pp. 70-90.

 Download pdf (2.33 MB)

-"We Are All Nontraditional Learners Now: Community Colleges, Long-Life Learning, and Problem-Solving Humanities," A New Deal for the Humanities: Liberal Arts and the Future of Public Higher Education, ed.
-Gordon Hutner and Feisal G. Mohamed (Rutgers University Press, 2016) 51-71.
+"We Are All Nontraditional Learners Now: Community Colleges, Long-Life Learning, and Problem-Solving Humanities."
+A New Deal for the Humanities: Liberal Arts and the Future of Public Higher Education, edited by Gordon Hutner and Feisal G. Mohamed, Rutgers UP, 2016, pp. 51-71.